 Paint correction is mostly the process of removing fine swirls and scratches from the clear coat of your vehicle’s paintwork.

 I was driving home from work not too long ago and past an older black Lexus that looked like it had just left the detailer after a proper paint correction.
-It was a true head turner because you don’t expect to see such a pristine finish on a 15 or so year old car.
+It was a true head-turner because you don’t expect to see such a pristine finish on a 15 or so-year-old car, particularly a black car.
 The paint looked perfect and the shine was amazing.

-The overview of the process is that once you’ve followed all of the previous steps in this post, you’re ready for polishing out those scratches on your paint and sport a perfect shine on your own car.
+Once you’ve followed all of the previous steps in this post, you’re ready to polish out those scratches on your paint and sport a perfect shine on your own car.

-You apply a small bit of polishing compound to your dual action polisher and gently guide it over the panels of the car with a light amount of pressure.
+First, apply a small bit of polishing compound to your dual action polisher.
+Next, gently guide it over the panels of the car with a light amount of pressure.
 You want the polishing compound to do the work.
 When you’re done you should be free of all of those light spider-web like scratches.

-There are 3 main types of products used to protect the finish on their cars:
+There are 3 main types of products used by car owners to protect the finish on their cars:

 Waxing provides the best shine but the shortest protection.
-Typically only a couple months.
+Typically Carnauba wax lasts only a couple of months.

-Paint sealants have gotten very good and coming close to the shine of wax but provide as much as 2 years of protection.
-Wolfgang Deep Gloss Paint Sealant is my paint sealant of choice and it holds up well for close to 2 years.
+High-gloss paint sealants have gotten very good and coming close to the shine of carnauba wax.
+They provide as much as 2 years of protection.
+Wolfgang Deep Gloss Paint Sealant is my high-gloss paint sealant of choice and it holds up well for close to 2 years.

 Ceramic coatings also can provide good shine but they offer another benefit as well.
-Ceramic coats improve upon durability by as much as 5 years or more for the consumer grade ceramic coatings you can buy as a non-professional.
+Ceramic coats improve upon durability by as much as 5 years or more for the consumer-grade ceramic coatings you can buy as a non-professional.

-Of the DIY ceramic coatings on the market I’m a big fan of both CQuartz UK 3.0 and Adam’s UV Ceramic Coating.
-CQuartz shines and beads slightly better and has a lifespan of 2 years or more typically.
+Of the DIY ceramic coatings on the market, I’m a big fan of both CQuartz UK 3.0 and Adam’s UV Ceramic Coating.
+CQuartz shines and beads slightly better of the two.
+It also has a lifespan of 2 years or more typically.
 Adam’s comes close to the gloss and beading of CQuartz but lasts an astounding 5 years or more.

 What you’ll need to protect your vehicle: